framirez64/LocalEidolon/README.md

 - **CUDA Acceleration**: Offloads 29 layers to GPU if available.
 - **Portable**: No external dependencies needed—just unzip and run!

+# Preparation
+- This project uses quantized models, so you're able to utilize any model that's formatted with a .gguf ending.
+- I recommend using QWEN3-1.7b, or something similarly lightweight.
+- The download for that can be found here: https://huggingface.co/Qwen/Qwen3-1.7B-GGUF/tree/main
 ## Usage

 1. Unzip `Eidolon.zip`.
 2. Double-click `Eidolon.exe`.
+3. The application will appear within your system trap, but can be right clicked to be made bigger
-3. Type your prompt and press Enter.
+4. Type your prompt and press Enter.

 ## Explanation
 This project: